 From 170W idle to 406W at 28 Threads busy, then basically static for the rest.

 If you think about this, it makes a lot of sense.
-At 28 Threads busy, all the physical cores are being kept busy by the very much architecture and topology aware mprime95 program:
+At 28 Threads busy, all the physical cores are being kept busy by

 It analyzes which Threads are located on which Cores and Dies, and then sets itself up with CPU affinity for maximum utilization.
 So at 28 Threads busy (50% full capacity) we are already pretty much at full power consumption.